Reef Nutrition Tigger-Pods® - 6 oz.

 Care and Feeding

 Copepods are relatively easy to care for and maintain.
-They feed primarily on brown microalgae and can be fed products such as Phyto-Feast.
-They can also feed on green algae such as Nannochloropsis and Tetraselmis, however most of these algae will pass right through their digestive tracts and not provide any nutrition.
+They feed primarily on microalgae and can be fed our phytoplankton-based product blends such as Phyto-Feast.

-Copepods like to hide so they will prefer an environment with nooks and crannies.
+Copepods like to remain inconspicuous, so they will prefer an environment with nooks and crannies.
 In your main tank they will hide in your live rock and gravel.
 In your refugium they will hide in your macroalgae and other plants.

 Directions for Feeding while in the 6 oz bottle

-If you are going to keep them in the bottles for an extended period, remove the lid to increase oxygen in the water and put them in a refrigerator between 34 and 40 F. At this temperature they will go into hibernation and require very little oxygen or food.
-Alternatively, store the bottle in a cool place with the lid removed and feed them 3 drops of Phyto-Feast every 2-3 days
+If you are going to keep them in the bottles for an extended period, remove the lid to increase oxygen in the water and put them in a refrigerator between 34 and 40 F. At this temperature their metabolism will slow, and they require very little oxygen or food.
+Alternatively, store the bottle in a cool place with the lid removed and feed them 1 drop of Phyto-Feast every other day.
+This method is for short-term because of waste build-up in the bottle.

 Directions for Feeding in a refugium